Slide to view more

 “Online Store 2.0”

-The “Online Store 2.0,” or the OS 2.0, is an improved content layout manager and builder designed to improve the drag-and-drop function of the entire interface.
+The “Online Store 2.0,” or OS 2.0, is an improved content layout manager and builder designed to improve the drag-and-drop function of the entire interface.

 It’s instrumental in nailing the content presented on your e-commerce website as it includes features that aren’t available with stock themes or templates.
-For example, you can quickly add sections and blocks and move them around the page without messing up the entire layout.

-To make on-page changes, however, you need to select the “Customize Theme” feature.
 Of course, the easier route would be to just click on the page you want and go straight to the editor.
-But that might be something that’s going to change with the new software update.

 POS (Point of Sale)

 Shopify POS is a feature that deserves special attention as it differentiates this platform from the competition.
-The key is that you get comprehensive POS hardware and functionality.

-With proprietary hardware, you can use Shopify to sell at physical locations like your physical store if you operate one on top of having an online store, all connected through your Android or iOS device, and let Shopify platform manage all your revenue regardless of where they are generated.
+With proprietary hardware, you can use Shopify to sell at physical locations like your physical store if you operate one on top of having an online store, all connected through your Android or iOS device, and let the Shopify platform manage all your revenue regardless of where they are generated.

-Also, the hardware available at Shopify ranges from tills and receipt printers to barcode readers and more.
 Keep in mind that the hardware is available directly through Shopify in Australia, the US, New Zealand, Canada, the UK, and Ireland.
-If you do business in other countries, you’ll have to find a vendor.

-another great thing about Shopify POS is that your stock and inventory are also managed and synced automatically across all channels.
-This streamlines your work, allowing you to dedicate more time to promoting your products or services.
+Another great thing about Shopify POS is that your stock and inventory are also managed and synced automatically across all channels.

 Shopify Pricing